ERCES Glossary

 - UL 2524

 - Underwriters Laboratories standard for in-building 2-way emergency radio communication enhancement systems.
-All ERCES equipment must be UL 2524 listed for code compliance.
+Per 2021 IFC 510.4, ERCES active equipment (signal boosters, enclosures, batteries, power supplies) must be UL 2524 listed.
+Passive components (antennas, cables) carry other applicable UL listings.

 Equipment & Components (14 terms)